What is Atomic Force Microscopy?

 Methodology

 The examination employed a TopoMetrix Atomic Force Microscope equipped with a SuperTip probe.
-A specific focus area of 45 micron by 45 micron on the coated surface of the cutter was scanned.
+A scanning then conducts a specific focus area of 45 micron by 45 micron on the coated surface of the cutter.
 The study included:

-• Comparative Analysis: For sensitivity validation, a comparison was made with scans from a silicone wafer, known to have thinner and deeper surface features.
+- Comparative Analysis: For sensitivity validation, a comparison is made with scans from a silicone wafer, known to have thinner and deeper surface features.

 Results

-• Signature Line Dimensions: The average width of the signature lines on the ME-92 coating was found to be around 1 micron, with an average depth of about 0.05 microns.
+- Signature Line Dimensions: The average width of the signature lines on the ME-92 coating equates to around 1 micron, with an average depth of about 0.05 microns.

-• Coating Analysis: The observed pattern depth constituted less than one percent of the total coating thickness, which was confirmed to be within the expected range of 7 to 12 microns.
+- Coating Analysis: The observable pattern depth constitutes less than one percent of the total coating thickness, which confirms to be within the expected range of 7 to 12 microns.

-• Artifact Identification: Spiked peaks observed in the AFM image were identified as surface artifacts, not part of the actual surface topography.
+- Artifact Identification: Spiked peaks seen in the AFM image identify as surface artifacts, not part of the actual surface topography.

 Implications and Further Research